getify/fasy/README.md

 #### Limiting Concurrency

-To limit the concurrency (aka, parallelism) of your operations, you can limit the batch size.
+To limit the concurrency (aka, parallelism) of your operations, there are two modes to select from: *continuous pooling* (default) and *batch*.

-For example:
+**Note:** Such limitations on concurrency are often useful when the operations involve finite system resources, like OS file handles or network connection ports, and as such you want to avoid exhausting those resources and creating errors or over-burdening the system.

+To illustrate, *continuous pooling* mode:

 ```js
 async function getAllURLs(urls) {